jfantell/SnapChatClone/README.md

 ```

 Once the repo is cloned to the machine, open it.
 Locate the file "snapchatclone.xcworkspace"

 *Note: Make sure to open the "snapchatclone.xcworkspace" file, not the "snapchatclone.xcodeproj"
 file*

+##Run##

+In Xcode, choose a device to simulate.
+Then, click run and you are good to go!